Vectormike/verbose-winner/README.md

 ## Overview

-A Simple Slack Bot that responds to greetings and pleasantries and has a small short conversation with the slack user
+A Simple Slack Bot that responds to greetings

 ## Running locally